 Last week, I came down with a humdinger of a cold.
 For a few days, I was so wiped out, I was taking a nap in the morning and another in the afternoon.
-It’s since moved from its first sort throat and tired phase to the next one, a non-stop runny nose.
+It’s since moved from its first sore throat and tired phase to the next one, a non-stop runny nose.
 Given fears of Coronavirus, I’m not looking forward to phase three, the cough.

 Lucky for me, I work from home most of the time.
 So I don’t have to make anyone nervous.
 And can keep my germs to myself.